-Path = E:\3rd Party\Company_XYZ\SimObjects
+Path = E:\3rd Party\Company\XYZ\SimObjects

-The SERVER and CLIENT create a log file named SimObjects_FSX.log, SimObjects_FSXSE.log, or SimObjects_P3D.log, depending on the sim type.
+The SERVER and CLIENT create a log file named SimObjects\P3D.log.
 This log file lists all SimObject Airplane and Rotorcraft paths that are checked along with any errors encountered during the process.
 The log file helps determine the reason why any aircraft/rotorcraft are not detected by the SERVER program.